10up/ElasticPress/README.md

 ## Security

+* If you’re hosted with ElasticPress.io, simply add your Subscription ID and Token into the ElasticPress settings page to secure your ElasticPress installation.
 * ElasticPress can be used with the [Elasticsearch Shield](https://www.elastic.co/products/shield) plugin

     * Define the constant ```ES_SHIELD``` in your ```wp-config.php``` file with the username and password of your Elasticsearch Shield user.
 For example: